reigenatk/go-torrent/README.md

 ![image](https://user-images.githubusercontent.com/69275171/181839198-ff341870-1538-4bbd-b19c-f30dffc6368f.png)

-I've also always been interested in how torrents work, since I've used them before to download completely illegal stuff.
+I've also always been interested in how torrents work, since I've used them before to download completely ~~il~~legal stuff.
 So naturally I thought, why not try to write a torrent client in Go?
 So we will attempt to write something similar to popular torrenting clients, like [qBitTorrent](https://www.qbittorrent.org/) for example.
 Because underneath all the fancy GUI is just this simple protocol, that all torrent clients must implement.

 Of course I didn't make this alone, I'm not that smart.
 I followed <a href="https://blog.jse.li/posts/torrent">this post.</a>